-Can you sew over pins?
-This is a widely discussed topic.
-Some sewers will say yes and some will say never.
+Well, the answer is that it depends - Some sewers will say yes and some will say never.
+Here is why.

 Can you Sew over Pins?

-My thoughts – I say NO WAY!
+My thoughts on the question of can you sew over pins is - NO WAY!
 This is because when you sew over pins you risk:

 - Damaging your machine - If you hit a pin with the needle it can put the timing of your machine out which means a costly service bill.

 Most of the time the needle will miss the pins or slip over them but it only takes one slip up to wish you had slowed down and removed those pins.
 I wrote this post as last week I hit a pin and it put the machine timing out causing it to need a service.
 Wasted money – if only I had been more careful!

 The ideal scenario is to remove the pins an inch or so before you get to them.
 If necessary stop the machine near the pin, remove it and then start sewing again.
 Always use the minimum amount of pins you can get away with to prevent you from having to stop too many times.

 Keep a pincushion next to your machine to put all those loose pins in.
 You don't want to find them on the floor with your foot.
 I like the magnetic type of pin cushion next to my sewing machine as you don't need to stick the pins in.
 Throw them on top and keep sewing.

 While you can sew over pins, it is not recommended.
 Ok, so what about if you are in a hurry and sewing over pins is necessary?
 Make sure your pins are vertical (stitching out from the edge) and not horizontally placed.
 This way you are only sewing across the narrowest part of the pins.

 Do the types of pins matter?
 Using really fine pins with small heads can also help but be aware that you are still taking a risk.